muammar-yacoob/InteractivePortfolio3D/README.md

 - Use the 'Fork' button on GitHub to create your copy for customization and updates.

 ### Customize Your CV
-- Edit the `CV.json` in `Assets/StreamingAssets` with your details.
+- Checkout the `gh-pages` branch and edit the `CV.json` with your details.
 Example format:
   ```json
   {
     "Name": "Your Name",